10 Moments that defined Jeff Mills

 An alias that’s often used to describe Jeff Mills today (even though he officially dropped it a few years back), Mills first adopted this guise in the early ’80s during his days at Detroit’s WDRQ radio station.
 A precocious talent almost from the off, Mills used his nightly slot to showcase his skills to a receptive audience, and it was here his penchant for turntablism began to be appreciated outside his core circle.
 He also used the show to highlight local talents such as Derrick May, Kevin Saunderson and Juan Atkins AKA The Belleville Three.
 Naturally, Mills learned a lot from the so-called 'inventors' of techno, but we can also state with some assurance that’s he’s heavily influenced May, Saunderson and Atkins along the way too.

-In 1989, Jeff Mills and Mike Banks established Underground Resistance (UR), a militantly outcropping of modern Detroit techno that’s known throughout the world for brilliant music and a strict ‘underground’ ethos.
+In 1989, Jeff Mills and Mike Banks established Underground Resistance (UR), a politcal collective rooted in modern Detroit techno that’s now known throughout the world for brilliant music and a strict ‘underground’ ethos.
 Vehemently anti-mainstream, the collective is known for its political leanings and futuristic aesthetics.
 Such was the popularity of UR that their music (and their ethos) is still felt keenly around the world.
 Without Underground Resistance, we may never have encountered Mills, Mike Banks, Robert Hood, Rolando or Drexciya.
 And where would techno be without those trailblazers?

 UR isn’t the only label that's housed Mills’ productions.
 Axis Records is another, and it’s here where Mills released some of his finest ever tracks.
 Established in Chicago in the early ’90s by Mills and Robert Hood, Axis has hosted a plethora of astute Mills productions and has also housed similarly-inclined artists à la Claude Young and of course, Robert Hood.
 Check out the below video from the excellent 'Exhibitionist' DVD, whereby Mills spins a few Axis classics…